Morita Equivalence of Noncommutative Supertori: Introduction

 Recently, Berkovits and Maldacena \cite{bm08} showed that tree level superstring theories on certain supersymmetric back grounds are related by the shift symmetry of a certain fermionic coordinate, which they called ``fermionic" T-duality.
 This is very similar to bosonic T-duality in the sense that it is a symmetry under a shift of a coordinate.
 Bosonic T-duality is related with torus compactification.
 This naturally leads us to an expectation that the fermionic T-duality might be related to supertorus compactification.
 On the other hand, the fermionic T-duality relates different RR field backgrounds \cite{bm08}.
 Furthermore, the background RR field leads to a non(anti)commutative superspace \cite{Se}.
 This makes us think that the fermionic T-duality might be related with the compactification on noncommutative supertorus rather than on commutative supertorus.
 In order to further investigate this idea, we have to understand Morita equivalence of noncommutative supertori first, since in the bosonic case it has been shown that T-duality corresponds to Morita equivalence of noncommutative tori \cite{schwarz98}.
-This is the motivation behind our present work.
+As a step in that direction, we will study the Morita equivalence of noncommutative supertori in this paper.

 Commutative supertorus was constructed by Rabin and Freund \cite{rf1988} based on the work of Crane and Rabin \cite{cr1988} on super Riemann surfaces.
 The supertorus was obtained as a quotient of superplane by a subgroup of superconformal group Osp$(1|2)$ which acts properly discontinuously on the plane together with the metrizable condition.
 These two conditions boil down to proper latticing of the superplane, and can be expressed as appropriate translation properties along the cycles of the torus.
 Noncommutative tori can be constructed by embedding a lattice \cite{rief88,manin1-tr,manin3,ek08} into Heisenberg group \cite{mumford,sthan98,jrosenberg}.
 The lattice embedding determines how the generators of noncommutative torus, which correspond to the translation operators along the cycles of commutative torus, would act on the module of noncommutative torus.
-Heisenberg group can be regarded as a central extension of commutative space, which is equivalent to a deformation of space by constant noncommutativity.
-Super Heisenberg group can be regarded as a central extension of ordinary superspace, which is equivalent to a deformation of superspace by constant noncommutativity and nonanticommutativity.